How to Store Cannabis Concentrates Properly. How Long Do They Last?

 Freezing your concentrates requires the same things as mid-term storage - paper, zip lock, glass jar.
-Make sure to put a name and a date on each bag so as not to scratch your head when you thaw it a year later.
+Make sure to put a name and a date on each bag so as not to scratch your head when you thaw it out a year later.
 And speaking of thawing - do it gradually to avoid condensate.

 How Long Can Cannabis Concentrates Last?

 When stored properly, concentrates can last at least a year, but usually even more.

 We hope these simple instructions and tips will help you enjoy the full potential of your favorite cannabis extract!

 A lot of people use cannabis to help with sleep management.